jrasmusson/ios-starter-kit/basics/UIImageView/README.md

 If the image spills over the allowable view area, and we don't want to see it, we can set `clipToBounds` on the super view and it will cut the extra image off.

-Here we set the allowable view area to 50x50 and insert the star 100x100 thereby overflowing the allowable view area.
+To do that we need to set the allowable view area to 50x50 and insert the star 100x100 thereby overflowing the allowable view area.

 ```swift
 //